GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/6_Variant_calling.md

     ```
-submit the script using the `sbatch` command as follows.
-Take note of the job ID for tracking the run.
+??? infor "submit the script using the `sbatch` command as follows.
+Take note of the job ID for tracking the run."

     ```bash
     sbatch vg_decon.sl